lewisjb337/clean-architecture-blazor-server-example/README.md

 # Clean Architecture - CQRS - Blazor Server Example

-Blazor Server application with basic CRUD functionality on Foo item using CQRS pattern
+Blazor Server application with basic CRUD functionality on Foo item using CQRS pattern, designed using clean architecure in-mind, also implements user auth to an extent.